travel-guide

 Grazalema is the gateway to the Parque Natural Sierra de Grazalema, a protected area known for its hiking trails, Spanish fir forests, and (surprisingly for Andalusia) its rainfall.
 The village itself is charming, with a good selection of restaurants and the best accommodation options in the region after Ronda.

 Grazalema makes an excellent base for exploring the white villages, especially if you want to combine driving with hiking.
+It's about 35 minutes from Ronda.

-Grazalema is famous for its blankets and woolen products, made from local sheep.
+Grazalema is also famous for its blankets and woolen products, made from local sheep.
 The shops along the main street sell everything from throws to ponchos.
 Quality is high and prices are fair.

 Olvera

 Olvera announces itself from miles away.
-The massive church of Nuestra Señora de la Encarnacion and the Moorish castle dominate a ridge, visible across the olive groves long before you arrive.
+The massive church of Nuestra Senora de la Encarnacion and the Moorish castle dominate a ridge, visible across the olive groves long before you arrive.

 The village itself is pleasant, with whitewashed streets climbing toward the monuments.
 The castle offers panoramic views, and the church is unexpectedly grand for such a small town.
+Allow 1 to 2 hours.
+It's about 40 minutes from Ronda.

 Arcos de la Frontera